Arceveti/SM64-v2/README.md

 - Leading zeroes on HUD counters like in modern Mario games (Arceveti) *

 **Object Behaviors:**
-- Collecting a 1-Up Mushroom will fully heal Mario *
+- Collecting a 1-Up Mushroom will fully heal Mario (Arceveti) *
 - The speed of a platform on a track can be controlled by standing near the front or back of it (Arceveti) *
 - Respawning Koopa shell boxes (Arceveti) *
 - Allow for retries on collecting the remaining blue coins from a blue coin switch (Arceveti) *